 On select teacher-designated field trips, parents who wish to join their child must meet the class at the designated destination.
 Only teacher-authorized chaperones may ride on school provided transportation.
 The number of chaperones needed for each field trip is determined by the organization to be visited or by preset school ratios.
-Parents must arrange their own transportation and purchase tickets independently from the school.
+Parents must arrange their own transportation, may not take their child home with them, and purchase tickets independently from the school.
 School discounts are not available.
 (Please check with your child's teacher to see if this option is available.)